WilfHass/F1-DASHboard/README.md

 This might also serve for potential F1 new fans to get a view of the competitive landscape and break the difficult barrier to entry into the sport.

+## Use the App

+To use the app, you can find it here, at the [F1-DASHboard](https://f1-dashboard.onrender.com) site!

 ## About the Data

 The data set presented and used in this project is adopted from the [Formula 1](https://www.kaggle.com/datasets/tusharsingh1411/formula1-data-1950-2022) data set on the Kaggle website.
 The data set comprises of the driver positions/points earned at the end of each year (Grand Prix), the fastest lap for each race and corresponding driver/teams, and the results of each race (winner, number of laps, location).
-A more in-depth explanation can be found in [the proposal](doocs/proposal.md). data dictionary.
+A more in-depth explanation can be found in [the proposal](docs/proposal.md). data dictionary.

 ## Description of the Dashboard